pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

       dist.destroy_process_group()

-Putting it all together, we spawn our runners for each GPU:
+Finally we put it all together by spawning our runners for each GPU.
+Note that we initialize the dataset here so it is in shared memory.

 .. code-block:: python